2024 United States House of Representatives elections in Virginia: District 2

 The 2nd district is based in Hampton Roads, containing the cities of Chesapeake, Franklin, Suffolk, and Virginia Beach.
 Virginia's Eastern Shore is also located within the district.
 The incumbent was Republican Jen Kiggans, who flipped the district and was elected to a first term with 52% of the vote in 2022.
-She won re-election, defeating Democrat Missy Cotter Smasal 51% to 47%.
+She won re-election, defeating Democrat Missy Cotter Smasal 51%–47%.